harryvince/advanced-web/README.md

 - [x] Implement  appropriate  security  so  that  a  user  is  required  to  authenticate  to carry out tasks (such as Create, Update and Delete requests)

 <b>Personal TODO:</b>
-- [ ] Only allow users to see books from their user ID
+- [x] Only allow users to see books from their user ID
+- [ ] Allow the creation of users

 Assignment has now been handed out therefore the requirements unstruck and new scenario